FierroPablo/Google/Quiz/Associate Cloud Engineer/Deploying and Implementing a Cloud Solution.md

 (Incorrect.
 If you have --master-instance-name, this option allows you to define the replica type: a default of read, or a legacy MySQL replica type of failover, which has been deprecated.)

 --secondary-zone
+(Incorrect.
+This is an optional argument that is valid only when you have a specified availability type: regional.)

 --master-instance-name
 (Incorrect.
 This option creates a read replica based on the master instance.
 It replicates data but does not automate failover.)